e-seng/writeups/magpie25/overflow1/readme.md

 in theory, at least

-## first solve - overwriting credentials
+## solve - overwriting credentials

 this exploit namely abuses the overflow caused by `strcpy` in `change_username(char*)`.